zacharyluck/zacharyluck.github.io/_posts/2021-08-16-three-x-plus-one.md

 One, the starting number will be odd

 Two, the sequence of numbers will all be numbers larger than the starting number.

+# Addendum: 8-21-2021

+I've put the code I showed off in this page [here](https://github.com/zacharyluck/three-x-plus-one) if you want to go check it out and see how I've gone about things, maybe alter my code if you want to try tackling 3x+1 yourself!

+Some ideas I had after the fact:

+**Solve the problem backwards;** we're looking for loops, right?
+So the first and last number will be the same, instead of doing 3x+1 and x/2, try using 2x and (x-1)/3, and stop whenever the number isn't divisible by 3.
+Thinking about the problem like this also creates even more rules each number needs to have in order to be part of the loop.

+**Solve the problem formulaically;** This one is a bit harder since you'd need to be some genius math wizard to figure this out, but surely there must be some form of f(g(f(g(f(x)))))-ish formula where it equals x when f(x) = 3x+1 and g(x) = x/2.
+But again, that's some super high level math stuff.
+I may be good at math but I'm not *that* good at math.